smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 * Impacted Platforms: [Core / ATF]

 ## Introduction
+Integration SDL to OEM environment consist of 2 main activities:
+ - adjustments of sdl_core
+ - integration ans verification

+Integration requires checking SDL functionality on new platform within new infrastructure.
+Mission of their Automated test framework(ATF) is reducing efforts for checking existing SDL functionality.
+And speed up covering with tests new functionality.Also ATF should monitor regression during development cycle.

+#### Problems in current testing approaches :

+ - Unable to setup SDL deployment preconditions for test script automatically
+ - Verification of different SDL configurations is possible only in manual mode
+ - Unable to create one unified test set for main SDL functionality
+ - Unable test SDL, ran manually (or externally, for example on OEM Head-Unit)
+ - Required a lot of efforts creating and supporting of CI system
+ - Poor versioning of ATF.
+It leads to problems with defects analysis and scripts re-usability
+ - Creating new scripts requires deep knowledge and experience in current ATF architecture
+ - Complex maintenance procedure of tests and test sets

-The proposal is to make ATF more flexible, scalable and easy to use and integrate with popular CI systems.
+The proposal is to make ATF more flexible, salable and easy to use and integrate with popular CI systems.
 ATF should be full of all required information and easy to analyze.
 Also some functionality of ATF should be moved to scripts common files due to its correlation/dependency between SDL version and features.

+#### Proposed solution benefits :
+ - Possibility to verify SDL integration on OEM platform automatically (with or without mobile or HMI)
+ - Seamless integration ATF into CI system
+ - Clear tracebility of ATF,  test scripts, and SDL version
+ - ATF facade will simplify creating and supporting test scripts and test sets
+ - Unified approach for test script and test set creating
+ - Proposed architecture allows flexible integration of ATF into existing SDL verification infrastructure on OEM side

 ## Motivation